 Training Package Requirements – National Level

-The 2018 WorldSkills Australia National Competition for Vehicle Painting align to the Units of Competency (Elements of Competency and Performance Criteria) in the AUR32116 Certificate III in Automotive Body Repair Technology Qualification.
+The 2023 WorldSkills Australia National Competition for Vehicle Painting aligns to the Units of Competency in the AUR32420 Certificate III in Automotive Refinishing Technology Qualification.

 Nationals Competition Duration